xieyuheng/x-server/README.md

 }
 ```

-On Linux, to test `website-server serve-many` locally,
+On Linux, to test `x-server serve-many` locally,
 we can add subdomains to `localhost` by editing `/etc/hosts`.

 For examples: